Study abroad at Shanghai University – China Program

-Find out more about studies, semester dates, fees and application deadlines at Shanghai University as well as information on how to apply.
+Find out more about studies, semester dates, fees and application deadlines at Shanghai University as well as information on how to apply to study abroad in Shanghai University’s China Program.

 Semester dates and application deadlines